joseph-crowley/wolfram-cli/FIELD_MANUAL.md

 # wolframscript physics field manual

 Last verified: 14 Oct 2025 on macOS with Mathematica installed at `/Applications/Wolfram.app`.
+The repository includes a runnable `scripts/` toolkit implementing the examples below with consistent `--key=value` flags and machine-readable outputs.

 ## 0. Why CLI Wolfram for Physics